Marjorie Taylor Greene hostile in testimony over eligibility

 But Ron Fein, a lawyer for the voters who filed the challenge, said Greene took an oath and then broke it by engaging in an insurrection.
 While Greene wasn’t on the steps of the Capitol, she nevertheless played an important role in stoking Republican fury ahead of the attack, Fein said.

-Unlike past insurrections, like the Civil War, that involved military uniforms and tactics, he said, “The leaders of this insurrection were among us, on Facebook, on Twitter, on corners of social media that would make your stomach hurt.”
+Unlike the Civil War and other insurrections that involved military uniforms and tactics, he said, “The leaders of this insurrection were among us, on Facebook, on Twitter, on corners of social media that would make your stomach hurt.”

+Andrew Celli, a lawyer for the voters, questioned Greene about posts on her social media accounts.
+She repeatedly responded, “I don’t recall,” or “I don’t remember.”

-Celli played a clip of an interview Greene did the day before the riot in which she said this is “our 1776 moment.”
-When Celli asked if she was aware that some Trump supporters used that reference as a call to violence, Greene said that wasn’t her intention and that she was talking about her plans to object to the certification of electoral votes.
+Celli played a clip of an interview Greene did Jan.
+5, 2021, in which she said this is “our 1776 moment.”
+When Celli asked if she was aware some Trump supporters used that reference as a call to violence, Greene said that wasn’t her intention and that she was talking about her plans to object to the certification of electoral votes.

 “I was talking about the courage to object,” she said.

-Celli appeared to grow frustrated at times when she didn’t directly answer his questions and said he was speculating.
+Celli appeared to grow frustrated at times when she didn’t directly answer his questions and accused him of was speculating.

 “Ms. Greene, I’m just asking questions,” he said.